 During college (Bogazici University) from 2001 to 2005, I worked on several projects.
 Dilmaca, now open source, was a web-scale machine translation software that did a decent job for a mechanical approach.
 Although the challenges were of academic level.
 Having realized Dilmaca wouldn't monetize anytime soon, I stopped and moved on to something else, Turkix, which paved the way to a small acquisition (at the age of 20!), and some financial relief.

 Turkix was the the first Linux distribution that supported all Turkic languages.
-Eventually Datron, then the leading laptop producer in Turkey, approached us (now that I was part of a larger entity) to bundle it with their low-end models and replace Windows.
+Eventually Datron, then the leading laptop producer in Turkey, approached us to bundle it with their low-end models and replace Windows.
 As part of Turkix, I also led Apache Software Foundation's Turkey operations, built a community of volunteers and hatched the first version of Turkish httpd documentation.
 Last but not least, SimpleKDE, which was a desktop environment that came with Turkix gained so much traction that I got invitation from KDE headquarters to join their KDE Quality team; a proud moment for a 20-years-old kid.

 Patents (w/ pending and provisionals)

 - (*) Measuring health and fitness data using proximity sensors and mobile technologies(PCT/US2015/048437 )

 - (*) Using proximity sensors for receiving signals in a facility (PCT/US2015/053363)